Date: August 1 (Traditional) / August 7 (Astrological date, when Sun is 15° Leo.)

 Foods: Bread is a symbol of Lughnasadh, and can be enjoyed in its many forms.

-Summer produce like zucchini, yellow squash, fresh tomatoes, bell peppers, and anything else that is in season at this time is perfect for a Lughnasadh feast.
+Summer produce like corn, zucchini, yellow squash, fresh tomatoes, bell peppers, and anything else that is in season at this time is perfect for a Lughnasadh feast.

 Altar Decor: Wheat, grains, corn, bread, harvest symbols, cornucopia, berries, and nuts.
 Create corn dollies or human figures out of corn husks, wheat/grass stalks, or any vegetative material from your garden or yard.